zsid/testcafe-azure-ad/README.md

 ## Problem

 We use Azure AD for our login.
-When we run our `testcafe` tests with `userRoles` the first test always fails due to login issues and it enters a loop.
-Subsequent tests pass and the login problem is not there.
+We are now changing our libraries from `react-adal` to `react-aad-msal`.
+Our application is not rendering in the test browser since migrating to `react-aad-msal`.
+You can see the applicaiton normally if you visit `localhost:3000`.

 ## How to run the application